syncfusion-content/asp.netwebforms-docs/aspnet/DataManager/Overview.md

 Some important features of the DataManager for ASP.NET are:

-1. DataManager - Communicates with data source and returns the desired result based on the Query provided.
+1. **DataManager** - Communicates with data source and returns the desired result based on the Query provided.

-2. Query – DataManager has APIs for generating data query with ease.
+2. **JavaScript Query** – **DataManager** have APIs for generating JavaScript data query with ease.

-3. CRUD in individual requests and Batch – CRUD operations are fully supported.
+3. **CRUD in individual requests and Batch** – **CRUD** operations are fully supported.
 The options are enabled to commit the data as a single or multiple requests.

-4. Adaptors – Adaptors are specific dataSource type, aware of interfaces used by DataManager to communicate with DataSource.
+4. **Adaptors** – **Adaptors** are specific dataSource type aware interfaces that are used by **DataManager** to communicate with DataSource.
 Three adaptors are created.
 They are, ODataAdaptor, JsonAdaptor and UrlAdaptor

-5. Model binding – Simple model binding is made by using DataManager.
-You can directly bind Query result to HTML element.
+5. **Model binding** – Simple model binding is made using **DataManager**.
+You can directly bind Query result to **HTML** element.

+6. Calculate and maintain aggregates, sorting order and paging

+In other words, the DataManager fully supports CRUD (Create, Read, Update, Destroy) data operations, and provides both client-side and server-side support for sorting, paging, filtering, grouping, and aggregates.